RCC Marching Tigers

 The RCC Marching Tigers or "Hollywood's Band" is the marching band of Riverside City College.
 The band has appeared in parades such as the Tournament of Roses Parade, Fiesta Bowl Parade, the Hollywood Christmas Parade, the Macy's Thanksgiving Day Parade, various athletic events, Bands of America Grand Nationals in exhibition, as well as appearances in television shows, commercials, music videos, and movies.
 They are also well known internationally and have toured around the world.

 History

-The RCC Marching Tigers started in 1984 by director Gary Locke.
+The RCC Marching Tigers started in 1984 by director Gary Locke, who formerly directed John W. North High School's Blue Star Regiment (BSR).
 They have since grown into one of the most prominent and talented college marching bands in the world.
 The Tigers were formerly a competitive marching band, but eventually moved on to bigger projects after placing first in every competition they competed in for eleven years in a row.
 They are now a well known exhibition band, performing at many WBA and Bands of America Grand National competitions and appearing in many motion pictures, television shows, television commercials, and other events.